alexkilla/devops_sessions/session2/readme.md

 This week (maybe next too): Started the aws developer associate (11 hours course).
 Advances on the devops classes project can be found here: https://github.com/alexkilla/devops_sessions

+# Homework session 4

+- Refactor subnets to export all the subnet instead of just the ids.

+- Open port 80, create node app and hit port 80.
+Add dockerfile and run node server in docker.

+- Add ELB to the project. try classic load balancer.
+- Application load balancer vs classic load balancer.

+- (optional) investigate a bastion architecture. how it works and how you'd implement.